UW-Parkside Library Collection Development Policies

 To support the curriculum, research and other information needs of the University by selecting, acquiring, organizing, preserving, and circulating or providing access to a collection of materials in a variety of formats (e.g., paper, electronic, audio-visual) and to reevaluate and weed materials from the collection in order to maintain its high quality and usefulness.
 Following the UW System’s “One System, One Library” concept, the idea of “collection” goes beyond the materials located in the UW-Parkside Library and more broadly refers to the collections of all UW System libraries.
 The UW System libraries jointly endeavor to develop these collections, allowing them to serve as interdependent resources for research and teaching.

-The UW-Parkside Library directly serves the university community: the faculty, staff, and students of the University of Wisconsin-Parkside as well as the people, agencies, institutions, and businesses of the surrounding area.
+The UW-Parkside Library primarily serves the university community: the faculty, staff, and students of the University of Wisconsin-Parkside.
+We also act as a resource for the people, agencies, institutions, and businesses of the surrounding area.
 More generally, the Library serves UW System faculty, staff and students and the residents of Southeastern Wisconsin and the State of Wisconsin.

 The Library applies consistent practices and priorities in the expenditure of its finite resources.
 During the selection process, the following priorities and criteria are used to evaluate potential acquisitions: